+For a striped XLV volume, the stripe unit that was specified when the XLV volume was created is provided by default.
 For information on what to consider when choosing a stripe unit size, see "Striped Volume Elements" in Chapter 3, "XLV Logical Volume Concepts."